surajmitsel/surajmitsel/Protocols/SSL_TLS.md

 - This includes tasks such as issuing, revoking, and validating certificates, as well as managing the associated public and private keys.
 - PKI certificate handling is crucial for ensuring the security and integrity of online communications, as it enables the secure exchange of information over networks by verifying the identities of parties involved and encrypting data transmissions.

+### Difference b/w SSL and TLS
+LS (Transport Layer Security) and SSL (Secure Sockets Layer) are cryptographic protocols designed to provide secure communication over a computer network.
+Although they serve the same purpose, there are several key differences between them:

+#### Historical Context
+- SSL: Developed by Netscape in the mid-1990s, SSL went through several versions, with SSL 3.0 being the last version.
+It was the first widely adopted protocol for securing web traffic.
+- TLS: TLS 1.0 was introduced in 1999 as an upgrade to SSL 3.0, addressing some security flaws and improving upon the protocol.
+It was standardized by the Internet Engineering Task Force (IETF).
+Since then, TLS has gone through several versions (1.1, 1.2, and 1.3), with each version introducing improvements in security and performance.
+#### Security
+- SSL: Early versions of SSL (1.0, 2.0) had significant security vulnerabilities.
+SSL 3.0, while an improvement, also has vulnerabilities like the POODLE (Padding Oracle On Downgraded Legacy Encryption) attack.
+- TLS: Each new version of TLS has enhanced security features and has deprecated older, less secure cryptographic algorithms.
+TLS 1.2 and especially TLS 1.3 have significantly improved security measures, making them much more secure than SSL 3.0.
+#### Performance
+- TLS 1.3: Offers a streamlined handshake process compared to earlier versions of SSL/TLS.
+This results in faster connection times and improved performance over the network.
+#### Algorithm Support
+- SSL: Supported a limited set of cryptographic algorithms.
+- TLS: Supports a wider range of more secure cryptographic algorithms.
+TLS 1.3, for example, removes support for older, less secure algorithms entirely and mandates the use of forward secrecy.
+#### Adoption
+- SSL: No longer considered secure and has been deprecated by most browsers and tech standards.
+It’s not recommended for use.
+- TLS: The current standard for securing internet connections.
+TLS 1.2 and TLS 1.3 are widely adopted and recommended for securing web traffic.
+#### Compatibility
+- SSL: Due to its deprecation, SSL 3.0 is incompatible with many modern systems and security policies.
+- TLS: Has broad compatibility with modern web browsers, servers, and other internet infrastructure.
+However, very old browsers or systems may not support the latest versions of TLS.
+#### Naming and Usage
+Despite the technical shift from SSL to TLS, many people continue to use the term "SSL" colloquially when referring to TLS, especially in the context of "SSL certificates" which are, in fact, used for TLS.
+In summary, while SSL laid the groundwork for secure communications on the internet, TLS has taken the lead in providing a secure, efficient, and flexible protocol for encrypted communication.
+The continued development of TLS ensures that it evolves to meet the security challenges of modern internet use.